Seize the Day (album)

 Seize the Day is an album by Damien Dempsey released in Ireland in 2003 on Clear Records via Sony.
-In the UK it was released via IRL and in the USA it was released on Attack Records a subsidiary of Sanctuary Records.
-In the UK and USA, the title track was not hidden.
+In the UK, it was released via IRL and, in the US, it was released on Attack Records, a subsidiary of Sanctuary Records.
+In the UK and US, the title track was not hidden.

-Two tracks – Factories and Seize the Day – appeared on the soundtrack to the Irish crime film Between The Canals, in which Dempsey made his debut acting performance.
+Two tracks – "Factories" and "Seize the Day" – appeared on the soundtrack to the Irish crime film Between the Canals, in which Dempsey made his debut acting performance.